cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

        - Electronic Voting.

-- Offer fast selection between different encryption methods using a dialog box instead of using menues (and making all parameters of these algorithms customizable).
+- Offer fast selection between different encryption methods using a dialog box instead of using menus (and making all parameters of these algorithms customizable).

 - Generate cryptographically strong elliptic curves and use these